 If you plan to use a Z-Wave controller, you will need to add this user to the

-$ sudo usermod -G dialout -a hass
+$ sudo usermod -G dialout -a homeassistant

 This can be anywhere you want.
-AS example we put it in
+As example we put it in

 /srv.
 You also need to change the ownership of the directory to the user you created above (if you created one).

 $ sudo mkdir /srv/homeassistant $ sudo chown homeassistant /srv/homeassistant

 This is obviously only necessary if you created a